 Asian Development Bank (ADB): Strengthening resilience is at the heart of ADB's Strategy 2030.
 It has set an ambition of providing USD 100 billion of climate finance between 2019-2030, of which around USD 34 billion will be for climate adaptation and resilience.
 To achieve this goal, ADB has adopted a three-pronged approach.
 First, it will increase upstream engagement with countries on adaptation, including in the NAP development process.
-Second, it will increase financing for projects that pursue Type 2 and Type 3 adaptation, and third, it will strengthen knowledge, capacity, and partnerships on adaptation.
+Second, it will increase financing for dedicated adaptation projects, and third, it will strengthen knowledge, capacity, and partnerships on adaptation.
 This comprehensive approach is showing results, with adaptation finance for 2022 reaching 38 percent% of total climate finance.
 Under the 13th replenishment of ADB's Asian Development Fund (ADF), ADB established a thematic pool that includes providing additional grant resources to poor and vulnerable countries for projects that have the main objective or dedicated output on climate change adaptation and disaster risk reduction.